 Get plans for A-frame house Alexis

 Sitting at #2 position in the bestsellers’ list, A-frame tiny home plans Alexis is around 300 Sq.
 Ft.
 What does it mean?
-It means that it is a TINY A-frame shaped house that is fine for one person to actually live in it.
+It means that it is a TINY A-frame-shaped house that is fine for one person to actually live in it.
 It’s not much larger than the first A-frame shed yet it’s spacious enough for having a mini-kitchen and a bathroom on the first floor.

 The Roof Notes

 The slanted roof walls provide a “homey” cozy feeling.
-With a low estimated DIY construction cost of $11,500, this is a really nice option for young singles to own very first real estate property that they actually built with their own hands.
+With a low estimated DIY construction cost of $11,500, this is a really nice option for young singles to own their very first real estate property that they actually built with their own hands.

 With more friendly tiny homes communities sprouting in many areas, (for example, Austin, TX) this house can be a lot of fun to build and live in.

 Did you notice the sleeping loft, by any chance?
 It means that the downstairs space is more usable for daytime activities.
 Don’t forget about the small but functional porch as well.
-These small house plans under 1000 sq. ft. with a loft are well worth their price considering you may consult the architect through email or website in case of any construction questions.
+These DIY house plans under 1000 sq. ft. with a loft are well worth their price considering you may consult the architect through email or website in case of any construction questions.